19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Summary & Closure

-Applying the principle of energy conservation to fluid flow results in a rather formidable-looking equation, at least in its more general form.
+Applying the principle of energy conservation to fluid flow results in a rather formidable-looking equation in its more general form.
 The energy equation is developed from thermodynamic principles, i.e., the first law of thermodynamics, and uses the concepts of heat, work, and power.
 The types of energy are internal, potential, and kinetic energy, all of which are involved in most fluid problems.
 The energy equation is a power equation based on its units, i.e., the rate of doing work.
 When thermodynamic principles are involved in fluid flow problems, the equation of state is also helpful in establishing the relationships between the known and unknown quantities.

 5-Question Self-Assessment Quickquiz